-3080.
-PROTECTION OF STRATOSPHERIC OZONE; REFRIGERANT RECYCLING; CERTIFICATION OF RECOVERY AND RECOVERY/RECYCLING EQUIPMENT INTENDED FOR USE WITH SUBSTITUTE REFRIGERANTS
+2941.
+PROTECTION OF STRATOSPHERIC OZONE; REFRIGERANT RECYCLING; CERTIFICATION OF RECOVERY AND RECOVERY/RECYCLING EQUIPMENT INTENDED FOR USE WITH SUBSTITUTE REFRIGERANTS substitutes for CFC and HCFC refrigerants.

-Priority: Substantive, Nonsignificant Legal Authority: Clean Air Act CFR Citation: Not Yet Determined Legal Deadline: None and Radiation, 6205J, Washington, DC 20460
+Priority: Substantive, Nonsignificant Legal Authority: Clean Air Act CFR Citation: Not Yet Determined

-Abstract: This rule would amend the rule on refrigerant recycling equipment intended for use with Substitute Refrigerants.
-This amendment would clarify how the requirements of Clean Air Act Section 608 extend to refrigerant recovery and/or recycling equipment intended for use with substitutes for CFC and HCFC refrigerants.
+Abstract: This rule would amend the rule on refrigerant recycling equipment intended for use with substitute refrigerants.
+This amendment would clarify how the requirements of Clean Air Act Section 608 extend to refrigerant recovery and/or recycling equipment intended for use with